Brent Scowcroft: Career

 His military decorations and awards included the Air Force Distinguished Service Medal, the Legion of Merit with oak leaf cluster and the Air Force Commendation Medal.

+On the 24th anniversary of the USS Liberty incident (in 1991), approximately 50 Liberty survivors, including Captain William McGonagle, were invited to the White House to meet with President George H.W.
+Bush in a meeting set up by former Congressmen Paul Findley and Pete McCloskey.
+After waiting for over 2 hours, President Bush waved at them as he passed by in his limousine, but did not meet with them in person.
+Many of the survivors were reportedly disheartened and disappointed with this.
+Instead, Scowcroft and White House Chief of Staff John H. Sununu greeted them.
+Rear Admiral Thomas A. Brooks, who had spoken out in favor of Liberty survivors previously, presented them with a Presidential Unit Citation that had been signed by President Lyndon B. Johnson but never awarded.
+Former Chairman of the Joint Chiefs of Staff Admiral Thomas H. Moorer, a longtime Liberty advocate, was also in attendance.
+This meeting was objected to by the Anti-Defamation League.

 Before joining the Bush administration, Scowcroft was vice chairman of Kissinger Associates.
 He had a long association with Henry Kissinger, having served as his assistant when Kissinger was the National Security Adviser under Richard Nixon, from 1969.

 Scowcroft was long sought after as a respected, professional and largely apolitical or nonpartisan expert (within the standards of fellow White House veterans) and chaired and served on a number of policy advisory councils, including the President's General Advisory Committee on Arms Control, the President's Commission on Strategic Forces, the President's Blue Ribbon Commission on Defense Management, the Defense Policy Board, and the President's Special Review Board (Tower Commission) investigating the Iran–Contra affair.
 He also served on the Guiding Coalition of the nonpartisan Project on National Security Reform.
 He was appointed Co-Chair of the Blue Ribbon Commission on America's Nuclear Future from 2010 to 2012 alongside Lee Hamilton.

 On the morning of September 11, 2001, Scowcroft was in an E-4B aircraft, also known as the National Airborne Operations Command Center (NAOC), on the taxiway, waiting to takeoff for Offutt Air Force Base, when the first hijacked airliner hit the World Trade Center (WTC).
 Scowcroft's aircraft was en route to Offutt when the second hijacked airliner struck the WTC.
 Scowcroft was involved in observing the command and control operations of both President George W. Bush in Florida, and Vice President Dick Cheney, who was at the White House.